roberthodgen/angular-logger/README.md

 Log.debug.history
 ```

-An Array with a given level's history is set as the `history` property of each level.
+A level's history is available through the `history` property.

 ### Using hooks